 The Night Watch is the first line of defence between the Seven Kingdoms and White Walkers, giants, and Wildlings.

 SEO analysts are the knights of the Wall, standing guard against the greatest threat to a webpage’s digital reputation — Google algorithm updates.
-They understand search engine behaviour, how to remove obstacles to indexing formulas, add relevance to targeted keywords, and increase the number of backlinks to improve a site’s ranking on search engine results pages (SERPs).
+They understand search engine behaviour, how to remove obstacles to indexing formulas, add relevance to targeted keywords, increase the number of backlinks and how to make SERPs love your website.

 Also, like the Night Watch, SEO analysts tend to go unnoticed until you need them.
 When you do, you’ll be glad they’re there!

 Varys (a.k.a.
 The Spider) is the Master of Whispers in Westeros when our story opens.
 He knows everything that’s happening in Westeros.
 When something happens, Varys is the first to know about it.
 The Spider has agents across all of Westeros and Essos, being able to both send and receive messages.